d2l-ai/d2l-en/chapter_deep-learning-basics/linear-regression-scratch.md

 1. What are the problems you might encounter if you wanted to extend `autograd` to second derivatives?
 How would you fix them?
 1. Why is the `reshape` function needed in the `squared_loss` function?
 1. Experiment using different learning rates to find out how fast the loss function value drops.
-1. If the number of examples cannot be divided by the batch size, what happens to the `data_iter` function’s behavior?
+1. If the number of examples cannot be divided by the batch size, what happens to the `data_iter` function's behavior?

 ## Discuss on our Forum